Wägitalersee

 The old village of Innerthal was flooded in 1924 when the dam Schräh was constructed.
 A new village was built on the current lake.

 Economy

 The primary economical purpose of the Wägitalersee is to serve as reservoir for pumped-storage hydroelectricity.
 The power plant and the reservoir dam became operational in 1924, thereby creating the Wägitalersee.
+At the time, the dam was the tallest in the world at 366 feet having surpassed Arrowrock Dam located in Idaho, USA.
 The power plant is operated by NOK Wägital / AG Kraftwerk Wägital and produces approximately 120 million kWh of energy per year.

 Besides the above industrial purpose, the lake is very popular as a (nearby) recreational area for families, hikers, nature lovers and especially fishermen.
 The waterside is easily accessible on foot and also by car (in certain areas).
+It can also be reached by a PostBus Switzerland route from Siebnen-Wangen station.